 MS, Environmental Science/Chemistry, Rutgers University, New Brunswick, NJ

 Joel Balmat is a senior technical consultant who has over thirty years of progressive experience as an environmental manager and consultant with broad knowledge of environmental project management, site restoration, permitting, and regulatory compliance.
 Joel has twenty years of consulting operations and project management experience, including senior technical direction, staff management, quality control, report preparation, client communication, coordination with regulatory agencies, and budget and schedule control.
 Joel also has eleven years of experience as a technical project manager and supervisor for the U.S. EPA, directing hazardous waste site responses (CERCLA and RCRA), permitting, and compliance/enforcement activities.
 Joel received awards from U.S. EPA and the Florida Department of Environmental Protection for streamlining the cleanup of a former industrial site.

-Ravi Nalamothu, PE
+Ravi Nalamothu, MS, PE

 MS, Environmental Engineering, University of Central Florida

 Ravi Nalamothu provides skills in water resources technical support, modeling, and design to help a variety of public and private clients.
 His main technical responsibilities include minimum flow and level (MFL) analysis, surface and groundwater modeling, and Geographical Information Systems (GIS) support services.
 Ravi has also completed multiple Physical Habitat Simulation (PHABSIM) projects using SEFA (System for Environmental Flow Analysis) and is experienced in advanced flow measurement techniques using Acoustic Doppler Current Profiler (ADCP) technology.